wr47h/CTF-Writeups/2017/OmanNationalCyberSecurityCTFQuals/CoolNameEffect.md

 })(jQuery, window);
 ```

-So we download the webpage, replace the javascript with the clean one and add two lines in the javascript indicated by a `->`,
+After downloading the webpage, wee replace the javascript with the clean one and add two lines in the javascript indicated by a `->`,

 ```javascript
 (function(j, w) {